dockur/windows/readme.md

     - Once you see your desktop, open File Explorer and navigate to the CD-ROM drive (D:).
 Double-click on ```virtio-win-gt-x64``` and proceed to install the VirtIO drivers.

     - Now your Windows installation is ready for use.
-Enjoy it and don't forget to star this repo!
+Enjoy it, and don't forget to star this repo!

   * ### How do I specify the Windows version?